 - Provide regular grooming to keep them clean and healthy.

-Don’t Expect Them To Be A Guard Dog
+10. Don’t Expect Them To Be A Guard Dog

 They love people way too much to be effective as a guard dog.
-If someone were to break into their home a Golden would rather lick them to death than show any form of aggression.
+If someone were to break into their home, a Golden would rather lick them to death than show any form of aggression.

 Final Thoughts On How To Take Care Of A Golden Retriever

 The Golden Retriever especially needs a lot of love and attention in order to be happy.
 They value the time spent with you, and any dog owner knows that the time spent with their beloved Golden Retriever is never enough.

 Keep in mind that if you let a Golden be a Golden, by letting them do what they love such as meeting new people and going swimming, then you will be rewarded with a happy dog.